geekwaytothewest/ruleslawyer-infra/CUTOVER.md

   update-service --force-new-deployment` (the pipelines already do this).
 - Env/secret/sizing changes are infra changes: edit `config.ts`, `cdk deploy`, redeploy the app.
+- The backend is CPU-autoscaled (min/max in `backend.autoScaling`); pre-warm for the convention by raising `minCapacity` and `cdk deploy`, then lower it after.

 ## Deployment pipelines (when to switch)